KuyaJimbo/Project3_JumpingJim/README.md

 I solved this by modeling the problem as a graph with an adjacency list representation and using a DFS algorithm to search for the path to the bottom right corner.

-0) Create a Cell object which represents a reachable Trampoline and keeps track of that trampoline's id, row, column, and direction to reach the column.
+0) Create a **Cell class** which represents a reachable Trampoline and keeps track of that trampoline's id, row, column, and direction to reach the column.
-1) Create a 2D Matrix based on the input to represent the maze of trampolines.
+1) Create a **2D Matrix** based on the input from **input.txt** to represent the maze of trampolines.
-2) Create an adjacency list hashtable using a key-value pair of int (id/key) and list of reachable trampolines as Cell objects.
+2) Create an **adjacency list** hashtable using a key-value pair of int (id/key) and list of reachable trampolines as Cell objects.
 3) Populate the adjacency list by first assigning a id/key to a trampoline and adding the reachable neighbors as Cell objects to its neighbor list.
-4) Create a visited hashtable using a key-valye pair of int (id/key) and a boolean (if visited?) to improve time complexity with dynamic programming while using DFS.
+4) Create a **visited** hashtable using a key-valye pair of int (id/key) and a boolean (if visited?) to improve time complexity with dynamic programming while using DFS.
-   - This is better than a matrix as it mitigates space cost if trampolines are unreachable (will never be visited)
+   - This is better than using a 2D matrix as it mitigates space cost if trampolines are unreachable (never visited during DFS)
-5) Create a 2D char list called path to keep track of the path from the start to end.
+5) Create a **path** character list to keep track of the path from the start to end.
-6) Run DFS starting from the top left corner of the matrix (id=0) and consider all of its neighbors and their neighbors and so on until a path to the bottom right is found.
+6) Run **DFS** starting from the top left corner of the matrix (id=0) and consider all of its neighbors and their neighbors and so on until a path to the bottom right is found.
    - This demonstrates the benefit of using an adjacency list since only the true neighbors are considered with a faster lookup time.
    - After finding the bottom-right goal square (base case), each DFS call leading up to it adds the move required to the back of the path list and returns true to denote a pass was found.
-8) Finally, the path will be stored in the path list and simply needs to be written onto the output file.
+8) Finally, the path will be stored in the path list and simply needs to be written onto the **output.txt**.

 ### How to Run